 - Larynx Dissonance: Betty is voiced by Roger Rees.

-- Mad Scientist: The Cloak.
-"Crack out the chemistry set, Betty.
-We have a light to extinguish!"
+- Mad Scientist: The Cloak is very adamant about being a scientist, not a magician.Crack out the chemistry set, Betty.
+We have a light to extinguish!

 - Magical Land: The place Twinkle Town is part of was created by "the light of every star ever wished upon by children."

-- Orphanage of Love: O'Malley's Home for Orphans.
+- Orphanage of Love: O'Malley's Home for Orphans is where PJ grew up.

 - Paint It Black: Everyone sprayed with the Malice Mist instantly becomes paler, and their clothing becomes darker.
 The heart on P.J.'s dress even turns completely black.

-- The Power of Love: Runs on this trope.
+- The Power of Love: Love is the strongest magic of all.
 P.J. can do almost anything, provided she phrases it "I'd love it if X happened."

 "We don't need your stinky badges."